DeadmanXXXII/Snarky/README.md

 # Snarky
 Crypto tumbler

+!!!!
+This has changed massively since this please check all code files.

 To get the crypto tumbler project up and running in a production-ready environment, we will take a systematic approach, from zk-SNARK implementation, frontend, backend (smart contracts), to testing and deployment.
 Below is a full guide with scripts and configurations required for this.

 1. Backend - Smart Contracts with zk-SNARKs